96boards/documentation/consumer/hikey970/installation/README.md

 This method requires the following hardware:

-- Board X with power supply
+- HiKey970 with power supply
 - Host machine (Linux)
 - USB to microUSB cable
 - USB Mouse and/or keyboard (not required to perform flash)